Whatsapp Icon

 Risks and Complications of Laparoscopic Surgery

-While laparoscopic surgery is widely recognized for its minimal invasiveness, faster recovery times, and reduced pain compared to traditional open surgery, it's important for patients to understand that, like any surgical procedure, it comes with potential risks and complications.
+While laparoscopic surgery is widely recognized for its minimal invasiveness, faster recovery times, and reduced pain compared to traditional open surgery, patients need to understand that, like any surgical procedure, it comes with potential risks and complications.
 Discussing these can provide a more balanced view, helping patients make informed decisions about undergoing laparoscopic surgery for cancer treatment.

 Infection and Bleeding